 Ablation of Endometriosis: A surgical technique which burns the surface of endometriotic lesions.
 Inferior to excision techniques.

-Adenomyosis (add-en-o-my-oh-sis): The presence of endometrial glands and stroma found within the myometrium, or muscle of the uterine wall.
+Adenomyosis (add-en-o-my-oh-sis): The presence of endometrial-like glands and stroma found within the myometrium, or muscle of the uterine wall.
 Adenomyosis used to be referred to as “endometriosis interna”.

 Adhesions: Scarring that binds together the surfaces of tissues; the body’s response to injury; a natural part of the healing process.

 Biopsy: A minor surgical procedure to remove a small piece of tissue that is then examined under a microscope in a laboratory.